 Minnesota has one of the most developed tribal casino systems in the United States.
 The state's 11 federally recognized tribes operate 23 casinos across Minnesota under the Indian Gaming Regulatory Act (IGRA) and compacts with the state.
 Major tribal casino operators include:

 These tribal casinos offer full gaming floors with slots, blackjack, poker, and other games.
-They are legal and regulated under federal-tribal compacts.
+They operate under federal-tribal compacts regulated by the Indian Gaming Regulatory Act (IGRA).
 However, they operate exclusively in-person — no online extensions are authorized.

 Tribal Compact Dynamics and Sports Betting